dotnet/designs/proposed/SerializerGoals5.0.md

     - Another fallback would apply to a code-gen option where the generated POCO code closes the generic collections at build time. i.e. instantiate (or reference) a `JsonConverter<List<int>>` directly in the generated code instead of relying on the serializer to close `JsonConverter<T>` to `JsonConverter<List<int>>`.

 ## Converter code-gen
-A prototype was created for this by @layomia.
+A (prototype)[https://github.com/layomia/jsonconvertergenerator] was created for this by @layomia.

 It used a simple (non-Roslyn) code generator using the existing custom Value converter model.
 Various serializer features (null handling, property lookup on deserialization, reference handling, async support, use of custom converters, etc) would need to be baked into the generated code.
 Thus the resuling code generation will be large, complex and not servicable.
 At the extreme (with no new helper methods exposed the serializer), each converter would need to implement all of the various features of the serializer.

 ## Metadata provider code-gen
 A run-time only prototype (not the actual generator) was created for this by @steveharter (see sample generated code below).
 It makes public the existing internal metadata classes including `JsonClassInfo` and `JsonPropertyInfo`.

-It allows for minimal code gen and overlaps with other requested features including property ordering, before\after callbacks and programmatic reading\writing of metadata.
+It allows for minimal code gen and overlaps with other requested features including property ordering, before and after callbacks, and programmatic reading and writing of metadata.

 <details>
-  <summary>Snippets from prototype</summary>
+  <summary>Snippets from prototype (click to expand)</summary>

 ```cs
 public class WeatherForecast